ePages-de/epages-devportal/_posts/2019/2019-04-02-how-to-easily-manage-ssh-keys-part-2.md

     }
   }
 ```
-Dont be confused by lines like this
+Don't be confused by lines like this:

 ```
   v["f_dialog_c_1510835574647"].(map[string]interface{})["title"].(string)
 ```
-the `.(map[string]interface{})` is a concept in go called [type assertions](https://tour.golang.org/methods/15){:target="_blank"} that just assigns a specific type to an interface.
+The `.(map[string]interface{})` is a concept in Golang called [type assertions](https://tour.golang.org/methods/15){:target="_blank"} that just assigns a specific type to an interface.
 In our case we assign `map[string]interface{}` to it which is similar to an associative array where the key is a string and the value itself is also just `interface{}`.
-Then the index `title` is called and the `string` type is assigned to the interface.
+Then the index `title` is called, and the `string` type is assigned to the interface.
-I say similar to arrays because go does not often make use of arrays, it has [slices](https://www.godesignpatterns.com/2014/05/arrays-vs-slices.html){:target="_blank"}.
+I mean it's "similar to arrays", because Golang does not often make use of arrays, it has [slices](https://www.godesignpatterns.com/2014/05/arrays-vs-slices.html){:target="_blank"}.

 If you want to add a key to a user you can do this more or less the same way:

 ```
   keyData := struct {
     SSHKey  string `json:"f_text_c_1506425983066"`